docsBuddyy/docsBuddy-privacy-policy/privacy-policy.md

 We may update this Privacy Policy as needed.
 Any changes will be posted here with an updated "Last Updated" date.

 ## 8. Contact Us
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact us at ridhauwu@gmail.com.